-The first series of results shows that in human platelets both DHEA-S and DHEA caused the increase of cGMP (but not cAMP) level in the platelet cytoplasm (Figure 4.2.5), thus activating PKG and leading to VASP phosphorylation (Figure 4.2.4).
-This finding was dependent on NO production by platelets and activation of platelet guanylyl cyclase (Figure 4.2.5).
-However, the inhibition of platelet guanylyl cyclase with ODQ did not prevent the inhibition of either aggregation or dense granule secretion induced by thrombin (Figure 4.2.6A and 4.4.8B).
-These data suggest that the inhibition of platelet secretion and aggregation mediated by DHEA-S does not rely on the activation of the platelet NO/cGMP/PKG pathway, and indeed DHEA activated the same pathway but was not able to inhibit neither secretion nor aggregation in thrombin-stimulated platelets.
-In fact, in human platelets DHEA-S, but not DHEA, was able to negatively interfere with the activation signal transduction pathways (Figure 4.4.10) and in particular with dense granule secretion and aggregation induced by thrombin in human platelets.
-Our data also indicate that the inhibitory effect of DHEA-S on platelet secretion and aggregation is reverted miming the granule secretion by addition of ADP (Figure 4.4.11).
-This findings suggest that DHEA-S plays a specific inhibitory action on the release of ADP from dense granule.
+First results show that in human platelets both DHEA-S and DHEA cause the increase of cGMP (but not cAMP) level in the platelet cytoplasm (Figure 4.2.5), thus activating PKG and leading to VASP phosphorylation (Figure 4.2.4).
+This finding is dependent on NO production by platelets and activation of platelet guanylyl cyclase (Figure 4.2.5).
+However, the inhibition of platelet guanylyl cyclase with ODO does not prevent the inhibition of either aggregation or dense granule secretion induced by thrombin (Figure 4.2.6A and 4.4.8B).
+These data suggest that the inhibition of platelet secretion and aggregation mediated by DHEA-S, do not rely on the activation of the platelet NO/cGMP/PKG pathway, and also that DHEA activates the same pathway but is not able to inhibit neither secretion nor aggregation in thrombin-stimulated platelets.
+In fact, in human platelets DHEA-S, but not DHEA, is able to negatively interfere with the activation signal transduction pathways (Figure 4.4.10) and in particular with dense granule secretion and thrombininduced aggregation.
+Our data also indicate that the inhibitory effect of DHEA-S on platelet secretion and aggregation is reverted by addition of ADP (Figure 4.4.11).
+These findings suggest that DHEA-S plays a specific inhibitory action on the release of ADP from dense granule.
 In addition the reduction in the secretion of ADP caused by DHEA-S leads to a decreased levels of protein phosphorylation and, consequently, reduction of platelet aggregation.

-Anyway, these evidences could be relevant to determine the biological effect of DHEA-S that was undetectable in resting platelets but became dramatically evident in platelets stimulated with low doses of thrombin or when the blood NO is elevated.
-Many reports in literature support the hypothesis that the main effect of DHEA in the vasculature is to cause endothelium-derived NO increase, which leads to platelet cGMP increase and inhibition of these cells in the circulation.
+Anyway, these evidences could be relevant to determine the biological effect of DHEA-S that is undetectable in resting platelets but become dramatically evident in platelets stimulated with low doses of thrombin or when the blood NO is elevated.
+Many reports in literature support the hypothesis that the main effect of DHEA in the vasculature is to induce the release of endothelium-derived NO, which leads to platelet cGMP increase and inhibition of these cells in the circulation.
 Our results suggest that DHEA-S might also play some important role in this context.
-Indeed, DHEA-S at non-inhibiting concentration synergied with endothelium-derived NO in blocking platelet aggregation (Figure 4.3.7).
+Indeed, DHEA-S at non-inhibiting concentration, synergies with endothelium-derived NO in blocking platelet aggregation (Figure 4.3.7).

 In conclusion, in the light of the results obtained we can assume that, though both DHEA and DHEA-S activate platelet NO/cGMP/PKG pathway, only DHEA-S can inhibit the aggregation of platelet stimulated with low doses of thrombin by modulating dense granule secretion.
-Although the molecular mechanisms involved are not yet completely characterized, it is possible to conclude that DHEA-S function with multiple mild mechanisms that did not hamper completely the functionality of platelets, allowing them to be fully active when stimulated by high doses of thrombin.
-However, since DHEA-S was able to counteract efficiently platelet activation caused by a mild stimulus, it may be hypothesized that DHEA-S participates in maintaining platelets in a resting state, mainly when the functionality of vascular endothelium is compromised, for instance by the development of the atherosclerotic plaque (40,57).
+Although the molecular mechanisms involved are not yet completely characterized, it is possible to conclude that DHEA-S function with multiple mild mechanisms that does not hamper completely the functionality of platelets, allowing them to be fully active when stimulated by high doses of thrombin.
+However, since DHEA-S is able to counteract efficiently platelet activation caused by a mild stimulus, it may be hypothesized that DHEA-S participates in maintaining platelets in a resting state, mainly when the functionality of vascular endothelium is compromised, for instance by the development of the atherosclerotic plaque (40,57).